Halo 5: Guardians: Gameplay

 Xbox Live multiplayer features a variety of competitive and cooperative game modes.
 Established four-versus-four arena modes like deathmatch or capture the flag return.
 New to Halo 5 is Warzone, a 24-player game mode that pit two teams against each other.
-In addition to fighting the enemy team, players can earn points by capturing locations on the map or defeating computer-controlled bosses; the game ends either when one team destroys the other team's home base, or they earn 1000 points.
-Players earn requisition or "REQ" points over the course of a match, which can be used to summon weapons, vehicles or powerups into the map based on rewards the player has earned from REQ packs.
+In addition to fighting the enemy team, players can earn points by capturing locations on the map or defeating computer-controlled enemies; the game ends either when one team destroys the other team's home base, or they earn 1000 points.
+Players earn requisition points over the course of a match, which can be used to summon weapons, vehicles or powerups into the map based on rewards the player has earned from requisition packs (REQ packs).
 These packs can be earned in-game via a progression system, or else bought with real-world currency.
-In ranked play, players complete a series of placement matches to obtain one of seven competitive skill rank ratings, which can go up or down based on winning or losing games.
+In ranked play, players complete a series of placement matches to determine their skill rank ratings, which can go up or down based on winning or losing games.

-Halo 5 features an editor called Forge, where players can create their own multiplayer maps.
+Halo 5 features a level editor called Forge, where players can create their own multiplayer maps.
 The mode has a new control scheme compared to Halo 4, and new capabilities including scripting tools that can be applied to game objects.
 Unlike previous first-person shooters in the Halo franchise, Halo 5 does not feature any offline multiplayer capabilities, like split-screen cooperative campaign and multiplayer modes, and has no local networking options.
 The game was supported via the Halo Waypoint website with player statistics tracking and additional features such as Spartan Companies, where players could band together in groups of up to 100 players and work on completing in-game challenges to unlock cosmetic rewards.